A sweet surprise showed up in the Friend Magazine for this upcoming month!

 A part of my eulogy:

 Grandma was sentimental.
 She kept everything.
 It was sweet to walk into her bathroom and see the wood boot I carved in 7th grade, a wooden mirror one of my brothers made hanging in her hallway, and a Popsicle stick project hanging from her kitchen cabinet nob that one of my kids made.
 She even had a hand written contract hanging in plastic on her filing cabinets in the basement that my Dad made his sister sign when she was a little girl promising that she would never move out.
 I remember going into her basement and finding dresses and hats from various special occasions along with flowers in her refrigerator that she saved from my parent’s wedding, my aunt’s wedding and uncle’s wedding.
 She also had a small box in the basement that had contained her wedding ring and another box that contained letters the she and Grandpa wrote to each other.
-She even had a tumble weed on the top shelf that she rescued from the road while traveling in Texas.
+She even had a tumble weed on the top shelf that my dad gave her for Christmas one year - my dad had rescued it from the road while traveling in Texas back in 1970 (or maybe a year or two earlier).
 It was magical in her basement.
 Oh, the memories and treasures it contained!

 I brought the tumbleweed home with me.
 I sprayed it and it now sits on top of our family memory tree ... a perfect place for it - as she played a major role in our childhood memories!